Deactivating the issue-tracking module makes project's files, bound to project's versions, inaccessible

 I selected "1.2.1" as the affected version, but the problem might have been introduced in another release, so the affected versions might be more than just 1.2.1.

-#2 Updated by Antonio García-Domínguez about 6 years ago
+#2 Updated by Antonio García-Domínguez over 6 years ago

 We are also experiencing this bug.
 We noticed this when we migrated from 0.8.6 to 1.2.1 as well.

 The code involved seems to be in source:trunk/app/models/version.rb#L43, which only allows users to view a version if they have the :view_issues permission.
 Shouldn't we use a different permission for this?

-#4 Updated by Antonio García-Domínguez about 6 years ago
+#4 Updated by Antonio García-Domínguez over 6 years ago

 No, it doesn't.
 If the file is not linked to any version, I can download it just fine.
 That's how we noticed this problem, actually: some files would download just fine, and some didn't.
 After some probing, we found out that the failing files were those linked to a certain version.

-#5 Updated by Mischa The Evil about 6 years ago
+#5 Updated by Mischa The Evil over 6 years ago